If you don't find what you're looking for below, please feel free to contact us and we'll get right back to you.

 What is the best way to ship my samples to MiGS?

-In general, ambient temperature overnight shipping is adequate.
+In general, ambient temperature overnight shipping is adequate for DNA samples.
 For samples that are on the lower end of the concentration range or being shipped during the warmer months of the year, shipping with ice packs or dry ice is recommended.
 RNA samples must be shipped frozen on dry ice as they will degrade readily under other conditions.

 What’s the best way to quantify my samples before sending them?

 Qubit is the preferred method of quantification as it is far more accurate.
 Nanodrop is also acceptable, though we ask that you aim for the higher end of the requested range as this technology tends to overestimate the concentration of DNA.

 How much coverage do I need for my samples?

 There is no one answer to this question as it depends on how you intend to use your data.
 For an application such as referenced-based variant calling, we recommend at least 30x average coverage of your genome.

 Starting from the day that we receive your DNA samples, you will receive your sequencing data within 14 days.
 The wait is often much less than this and it is not uncommon to receive data the same week that the samples were provided.